DotWith/FPS-Template/README.md

-# FPS-Template
+# FPS Template
 A simple FPS Template made in Godot 4